Caregiver story: Yvonne

 It's been a "good story"

-It’s now two and a half years since Yvonne’s* mom moved into a Guelph area retirement community, and as she tells it, “the whole family feels better with her living there.”
-We first shared Yvonne’s story two years ago.
+It’s now over four years since Yvonne’s* mom moved into a Guelph area retirement community, and as she tells it, “the whole family feels better with her living there.”
+We first shared Yvonne’s story in 2017.
 Since then, she says, “it’s been a good story.”
-Her mom, now 85, is not only doing well, she’s thriving in the retirement home she moved into.
+Her mom, now 86, is not only doing well, she’s thriving in the retirement home she moved into.

-In her late 70’s, Hazel* started experiencing health problems that were a big concern for Yvonne, who, as things are, works in health care.
-She understood the need for her mom to get help but in spite of her expertise, getting her mom “to even think about moving was … painful!”
-This was despite the fact that her mother had been hospitalized several times and one time had fainted with Yvonne at home visiting her.
-Another was a bout with pneumonia so severe that the entire family had gathered, expecting the worst.
-As difficult as those times are for Yvonne to think about, the story’ has had a happy ending.
-But not without going through those painful steps and decisions along the way.
+In her late 70’s, Hazel* started experiencing health problems that were a big concern for Yvonne, who worked in health care.
+She understood the need for her mom to get help but in spite of her expertise, getting her mom “to even think about moving was painful!”
+This was despite the fact that her mother had been hospitalized several times and had, at one time, fainted while Yvonne was at home visiting her.
+Another health scare was a bout with pneumonia so severe that the entire family had gathered, expecting the worst.
+As difficult as those times are for Yvonne to look back on, the story has had a happy ending.
+But not without going through some painful steps and decisions along the way.

 On top of overcoming her mother’s insistence that she would never move, other painful aspects included getting her entire family on board with the move, then packing and moving her mom's things from the Sarnia-area house she had lived in for more than 40 years.
 Then came the adjustment period during which Yvonne fretted that Hazel might want to cancel the whole thing.

 The move was smoothed over by the fact that her mother had taken a trial stay.
 "That, too, was a big deal for her,” Yvonne admits, “to come all the way out here.
-And, you know, it took some convincing but we got her to just… give it a try!"
-While her mother was in a trial stay at a nearby retirement residence, the family got together and had difficult conversations about what to do if mom did not want to move into a retirement community.
+And, you know, it took some convincing but we got her to just give it a try!"
+While her mother was in a trial stay, the family got together and had difficult conversations about what to do if mom did not want to move into a retirement community.
 No matter how the stay went, they all knew her mother could no longer live alone in her own home.

 Little adjustments and a slow change of mind